daviddwk/freefish/README.md

 ## Listing Assets

 Available tanks, fish, and ducks are `.json` files placed into the appropriate subdirectories of `~/.config/freefsh/`.
-They can be listed using the `-l` flag.
+They can be listed using the `-l` or `--list` flag.
 The names of these assets can then be used to specify which tank to use and which fish and ducks to fill it with.
 ```
 $ freefish -l
 ```

 ## Selecting a Tank
-A tank is specified with the `-t` flag followed by the name of a single tank.
+A tank is specified with the `-t` or `--tank` flag followed by the name of a single tank.
 ```
 -t <tank>
 ```